alpheios-project/alpheios-core/README.md

 Please see [lerna bootstrap documentation](https://github.com/lerna/lerna/tree/master/commands/bootstrap#readme) for more information on that command.

+### Add a local or remote dependency
+`npx lerna add package-dependency-to-add --dev --scope=package-to-which-dependency-to-be-added`.
+If you want to add, for example, `alpheios-data-models` dependency to `alpheios-client-adapters` then the following command will do it: `npx lerna add alpheios-data-models --dev --scope=alpheios-client-adapters`.

 ### Develop a new feature
 Create a feature branch and do your development work in there as with regular packages.
 After your work is completed, merge changes to master.